Mark Harris (North Carolina politician)

 Mark Everette Harris (born April 24, 1966) is an American Baptist pastor and politician from North Carolina.
 A member of the Republican Party, he is the U.S. representative for since 2025.

 Harris first ran for the United States Senate in 2014, placing third in the Republican primary.
 He then ran to represent in the United States House of Representatives in the 2016 election, but he was defeated in the Republican primary by incumbent Robert Pittenger.

 Harris ran for the 9th district again in 2018, narrowly defeating Pittenger in the Republican primary.
 In the general election against Democratic opponent Dan McCready, initial tallies appeared to show Harris winning the election, but an election panel declined to certify these results following allegations of ballot fraud involving McCrae Dowless, a Republican political operative employed by the Harris campaign.
 Dowless was later criminally charged in connection with the alleged fraud, but Harris was not charged.
 In February 2019, the bipartisan North Carolina Board of Elections dismissed the results of the election and called for a new election to be held.
 Harris was not a candidate in the new election, which was won by fellow Republican Dan Bishop.

 Harris then announced his bid for the 8th district in 2024, following Bishop's decision to retire and instead run for Attorney General.
-After defeating five opponents to win the Republican nomination, Harris went on to win the general election in what was described by multiple outlets as a comeback bid.
+After defeating five opponents to win the Republican nomination, Harris went on to win the general election in a comeback bid.

-Early life and career
+Early life and education

 Harris was born in Winston-Salem, North Carolina, on April 24, 1966.
 He attended local schools there, graduating from Richard J. Reynolds High School, before earning his bachelor's degree in political science from Appalachian State University.
 He earned both a Master of Divinity (M.Div.) and Doctor of Ministry (D.Min.) from Southeastern Baptist Theological Seminary.

+Career

 Harris is the lead pastor at Trinity Baptist Church in Mooresville, North Carolina.
 He has served as the senior pastor of the First Baptist Church in Charlotte, North Carolina, and as president of the Baptist State Convention of North Carolina.
 He served as senior of Augusta, Georgia's Curtis Baptist Church from January 1, 2000 to July 2005.
 He began preaching at Mooresville, North Carolina's Trinity Baptist Church in February 2020.